khanlab/cvpl_tools/docs/GettingStarted/result_caching.rst

 ****
 - when writing a compute function that cache to a single location, receive a CachePointer object instead of a CachePath or CacheDirectory object.
-This brings flexibility as it's up to the callee to decide whether a sub-path or a sub-directory is needed and you may even decide to not create the directory at all if no cache is needed, separating the function's implementation from its interface.
+This brings flexibility as it's up to the callee to decide whether a sub-path or a sub-directory will be created and you may even decide to not create the directory at all if no cache is needed, separating the function's implementation from its interface.
 - Dask duplicates some computation twice because it does not support on-disk caching directly, using cache